Packing six T-joins in plane graphs: Structure of a minimal counterexample

 Let $G_A$ be the (plane) graph obtained from $G$ by replacing $A$ with a single vertex incident with the six edges of the cut $(A,B)$.
 Similarly, $G_B$ is the graph obtained from $G$ by replacing $B$ with a single vertex incident with the six edges of the cut $(A,B)$.
 By the minimality of $G$, both $G_A$ and $G_B$ have $6$-edge-colorings.
 These edge-colorings combine to a $6$-edge-coloring of $G$ (the edges of the cut receive six distinct colors) which contradicts that $G$ is a minimal counterexample. \end{proof}

 Using Lemma~\ref{lm-odd-cut}, we prove the following simple observation on the structure of multigons in a minimal counterexample.

-\begin{lemma} In a minimal counterexample $G$, the order of every multigon is a most four and the sum of the orders of any two incident multigons is at most five. \end{lemma}
+\begin{lemma} In a minimal counterexample $G$, the order of every multigon is at most four and the sum of the orders of any two incident multigons is at most five. \end{lemma}

 \begin{proof} If $G$ contains a multigon of order five or two incident multigons with orders summing to six, then there is a vertex $v$ that has only two neighbors, say $v'$ and $v''$.
 Unless $G$ has exactly four vertices, the set $\{v,v',v''\}$ forms a side of a non-trivial odd cut of size six which is impossible by Lemma~\ref{lm-odd-cut}.
 Hence, $G$ has exactly four vertices and it is straightforward to show that it can be $6$-edge-colored. \end{proof}